kholland1/chemstep-development/README.md

    ChainingLog sub-jobs: once beacons are assigned, ChemSTEP will launch a series of sub-jobs that calculate the Tanimoto distances of every molecule remaining in the library to the assigned beacons.
-Calculated distances to the NEAREST beacon (minimum-minimum Td) are updated in the mintddistrib_*.npy files within the /output directory
+Calculated distances to the NEAREST beacon (minimum-minimum Td) are updated in the mintds_*.npy files within the /output directory